yberrada/MongoDBAtlasDeveloperDay/README.md

 # WORKSHOP: MongoDB for Text and Semantic Search

-The following is a plaintext version of the exercises in the PDF presentation.
-It is meant to guide workshop participants through the process by providing code snippets that can be easily copy/pasted into [MongoDB Atlas](https://cloud.mongodb.com/).
+The goal of this lab is to get you familiar with some of the MongoDB Atlas Search features and the MongoDB Python Driver.

-Answers for both the Compass GUI approach and shell approach are in the PDF, but plaintext versions can be found in the `answers/` folder.
+Answers for the exercises can be found in the `answers/` folder.

 ## Exercise 0: Prerequisites
 ### Step 1: Access MongoDB Atlas cluster